dennisdoomen/CSharpGuidelines/Src/Guidelines/1700_NamingGuidelines.md

 - Identifiers that refer to a collection type should have plural names.

 ### <a name="av1708"></a> Name types using nouns, noun phrases or adjective phrases  (AV1708) ![](images/2.png)
+For example, the name IComponent uses a descriptive noun, ICustomAttributeProvider uses a noun phrase and IPersistable uses an adjective.
 Bad examples include `SearchExamination` (a page to search for examinations), `Common` (does not end with a noun, and does not explain its purpose) and `SiteSecurity` (although the name is technically okay, it does not say anything about its purpose).
-Good examples include `BusinessBinder`, `SmartTextBox`, or `EditableSingleCustomer`.

 Don't include terms like `Utility` or `Helper` in classes.
 Classes with names like that are usually static classes and are introduced without considering object-oriented principles (see also AV1008).